A graphical framework for interpretable correlation matrix models: Penalized complexity prior for

 \begin{enumerate} \item \emph{The Occam's razor parsimony}.
 Unless there is evidence to move toward a complex model, the prior should penalise departure from the base model.

 \item \emph{Measure of complexity}.
 To compute the measure of complexity between the base and complex model, the Kullback-Leibler Divergence (KLD)

 is used.
+The $\xi$ is the flexibility parameter, for which we define the prior.
 The KLD measures the information lost when the complex model is approximated with the base model.
 For two normal distribution $f_0$ and $f_1$ where $f_i \sim \mathcal{N}(0,\mm{\Sigma}_i)$ $i = 0,1$, while $n$ is the covariance matrix dimension , the KLD is:

 The KLD is transformed to a unidirectional distance measure,

 By Pinsker's inequality, this is also an upper bound of the total variation distance between $f_0$ and $f_1$.
 The prior is then defined as a function of the distance $\pi(d)$, with a high mass on areas where replacing the flexible model with the base model will not compromise too much loss of information, i.e. where $d=0$.